 Examples of recent reported decisions

 Suppipat and Ors v Narongdej and Ors EWHC 1988 (Comm)

 George also has particular expertise of disputes in the corporate and offshore context, including civil fraud claims (for example acting for the Central Bank of Trinidad & Tobago in high value claims in the Caribbean) and minority shareholder disputes and warranty claims.

-George has been appointed to European Users’ Council of the LCIA for a three year term from 2019 and has been appointed to the Executive Committee of COMBAR (the Commercial Bar Association) for 2019/2020, having previously been elected to the committee from 2013 to 2016 and having acted as Chair of Junior COMBAR from 2011 to 2013.
+George has been appointed to European Users’ Council of the LCIA for a three year term and has been appointed to the Executive Committee of COMBAR (the Commercial Bar Association), having previously acted as Chair of Junior COMBAR from 2011 to 2013.
 He was on the Executive Committee of the PNBA from 2016-2018.

 George is a specialist international arbitration practitioner – with experience across the spectrum of international commercial disputes, investment arbitration and arbitration challenges in the Commercial Court.
 He has acted as counsel and arbitrator in numerous arbitrations over the last c 20 years in a range of jurisdictions (including – by way of example of recent work – claims heard, or with seats in, Dubai, Zurich, Paris, Hong Kong, Moscow, Singapore and Egypt); as well as acting for and against nation states.

 Experience of applications and claims in the Commercial Court is set out below by reference to certain decided cases and includes: